With the release of the Steam Deck, many gamers are questioning how it compares to a laptop.

 Gaming laptops are specialized portable computers that are designed to play video games at very high standards.

-Unlike a regular PC or laptop, gaming laptops include a dedicated graphics card, multi-core processor, high-speed RAM, and custom cooling.
+When it comes to regular vs gaming laptops, the latter include a dedicated graphics card, multi-core processor, high-speed RAM, and custom cooling.

 Gaming laptops are catered toward performance enthusiasts who want to tackle the most difficult processing tasks wherever they are.